antico5/mini_mqtt/README.md

 # Establish connection
 client.connect

-# Check if client is connected
+# Check at any time if client is connected
 puts client.connected?

 # Publish messages